Rotation FAQs

 After the Rotation algorithm is run and assignments are finalized, we will give you your assignments.
 As per tradition, assignments will be given out on the Saturday after Rotation is over.
 At 5pm the cannon fires, and then your assignments will be shared with you.
 Once you receive your assignment, you will also be given welcome event information for your new House or Bechtel (if you rotate into Bechtel but have also been assigned a House membership, we encourage you to also join your House's welcome activity).

-A matching algorithm is used to prioritize first year rankings and factors in house preferences to determine optimal affiliation for the first year class.
+A matching algorithm is used to prioritize first year rankings to determine optimal affiliation for the first year class.
 The selection process is usually constrained: there are only a limited number of openings in each house, and it is impossible to simultaneously meet the preferences of all of the first year students and houses.
 Refer to here for a detailed description of how the Rotation algorithm works.

 Housing